rz0718/rz0718.github.io/_pages/about.md

 ## About Me

-Currently, I work in a fintech company, where I lead teams working on machine learning applications in finance and treasury.
+Currently, I work in a fintech company, where I lead teams working on machine learning applications in finance.
+And also I do some work related to tresaury and capital markets.

 ## About This Site